 In a biography by Oliver Jarrett titled “The Gifted One” we get an insight into a complex British boxer, who by those who remember and witnessed his unorthodox boxing style of the hands low Naseem Hamed type reflex approach, a decade before The Prince was even born, will tell you that Kirkland Laing was one of a kind.

-Duran had lined up Laing as cannon-fodder comeback material, after being narrowly out-pointed in his previous fight against Wilfred Benitez, Duran was on the comeback trail and needed a warm up fight before a proposed rematch with Benitez.
+Duran had lined up Laing as cannon-fodder, comeback material.
+He had been narrowly out-pointed in his previous fight against Wilfred Benitez, Duran was on the comeback trail and needed a warm up fight before a proposed rematch with Benitez.